aroberge/friendly-traceback-docs/docs/html/_sources/tracebacks_en_3.7.rst.txt

 Friendly-traceback aims to provide friendlier feedback when an exception is raised than what is done by Python.
 Below, we can find some examples.
-SyntaxError cases are shown in a separate page.
+SyntaxError cases, as well as TabError and IndentationError cases, are shown in a separate page.
 Ideally, an example of each case handled by friendly-traceback should be included here.